Labour Induction

 - There isn’t enough amniotic fluid around the baby.

 There are several ways to induce labour.
 Toward the end of pregnancy, the cervix (the opening to the uterus, or womb) gets soft.
-It may even open up a little.
+It may even open a little.
 Your healthcare provider will check to see if your cervix is getting soft and opening up.
-If it isn’t, your healthcare provider may put a medicine in your vagina near the cervix.
-The medicine helps your cervix get soft and open up.
+If it isn’t, your healthcare provider may put a medicine in your vagina near the cervix to help the process along.

 What can I expect during labour induction?

+The time it takes for the labor induction to work varies.
 Sometimes it takes 2 or 3 days to induce labour, but it usually takes less time.
 It takes more time if you’re being induced really early or if it’s your first baby.
-Don’t eat very much before you come to the hospital.
-Remember that the medicines for labour induction can give you very strong contractions and might upset your stomach.
-Tell your healthcare provider if you need help with the pain.
-In most cases, labour induction goes well and you can deliver your baby vaginally.
+Tell your healthcare provider if you need help with the pain from contractions.
+In most cases, labour induction goes well, and you can deliver your baby vaginally.

 60071